sodafoundation/api/README.md

-The [OpenSDS Project](https://opensds.io/) is a collaborative project under Linux Foundation supported by storage users and vendors, including EMC, Intel, Huawei, Fujitsu, Western Digital, Vodafone and Oregon State University.
+The [OpenSDS Project](https://opensds.io/) is a collaborative project under Linux Foundation supported by storage users and vendors, including Dell EMC, Intel, Huawei, Fujitsu, Western Digital, Vodafone, NTT and Oregon State University.
 The project will also seek to collaborate with other upstream open source communities such as Cloud Native Computing Foundation, Docker, OpenStack, and Open Container Initiative.